DataProvider in TestNG (with Examples)

 Where,

-• m ➨ The first array m represents the number of rows that has to be repeated your test m number of times.
+• m ➨ The first array m represents the number of rows that has to be executed your test method m number of times.

-• n ➨ The second array n represents a column that is the number of parameters in the test data.
+• n ➨ The second array n represents the number of columns that is the number of parameters in the test data that test method accepts.

 This method is annotated with @DataProvider.
 We can have data providers with different names which can be defined either on a test class or on other classes.